bananabenana/compu-micro-bioinfo-molecu-net/README.md

 If for some reason you feel the urge to respond to one of these posts, just leave an [issue](https://github.com/bananabenana/compu-micro-bioinfo-molecu-net/issues).

-# Inspo
+# Inspo and motivation
-This blog was inspired by the blogs of several peers that I enjoy reading.
+Starting this blog was motivated by a yearning for >300 character-self-expression in a semi-professional context, while providing a potentially useful resource for other scientists or dabbling computational biologists.
+I was inspired by the informative and enjoyable blogs of several peers.
 The blog title is inspired by the Marge Simpson-suggested [Compu-Global-Hyper-Mega-Net](https://simpsonswiki.com/wiki/Compu-Global-Hyper-Mega-Net), because *what am I gonna call my [blog]?
 All the good names are taken.*
 <p align="center">
     <img src="Resources/No_Homers.png" alt="Homer Simpson answering the phone with 'Compu-Global-Hyper-Mega-Net' " style="height:300px; width:auto;">
   <figcaption><em>Credit: The Simpsons (and whoever owns them now)</em></figcaption>